Geometric Approaches on Persistent Homology: Upper Bound for Life Spans via Width

 \section{Upper Bound for Life Spans via Width}

-As it can be seen in the proof of \cref{thm:main-area}, the upper bound for life spans is essentially related to the collapsing of the thick parts.
-In that theorem, we used the area of the homology class to bound the thickness (the diameter of $\partial B_m(v_0)$) of $\Sigma^+$, and then we filled the cavity accordingly.

-There is a more natural way to define the thickness of a surface in geometric topology: the \textit{width}~\cite{gromov1988width}.
-In the literature, this is also called the Uryson width (see~\cref{rmk:width}).
+There is another natural way to define the thickness of a surface in geometric topology: the \textit{width}~\cite{gromov1988width}.
+In the literature, this is also called the Urysohn width (see \cref{rmk:width}).
 There are several ways to define this notion.
 Here, we use sweepouts and the min-max technique to give an easy introduction to this concept.
-By applying this idea in this context, we get a proof of a different upper bound.
+By applying this idea to our context, we prove an upper bound on the life span of persistent homology features.
+In this section we restrict attention to 2-dimensional homology, before considering $k$-dimensional homology in \cref{sec:higher}.
+Throughout the paper, we use $\Z/2\Z$-coefficients for homology for simplicity, but our proofs can be adapted to the other field coefficients with the corresponding modifications.

+First, we need to describe a metric that we use in our proof.
+Let $G$ be a finite simple graph that is connected, and let $\V$ be its vertex set.
+Recall that we have defined a metric $\rho\colon \V\times\V\to \R$ by letting $\rho(v,v')$ be the length of the shortest path in $G$ between $v$ and $v'$.
+A related metric is defined by $\rho_n(v,v')=\lceil \tfrac{\rho(v,v')}{n}\rceil$.
+To see that $\rho_n$ indeed defines a metric, note that $\rho_n(v,v')$ is simply the length of the shortest path between $v$ and $v'$ in the graph in $G^n$.
+Clearly $\rho_1=\rho$, but typically we get a different metric $\rho_n$ whenever $n\ge 2$.
+For example, let $G$ be the graph from \cref{fig-examples}-right, and let $n=2$.
+Then using the vertex labels from \cref{fig-examples}-right, we have $\rho(v_1,v_3)=2$, whereas $\rho_2(v_1,v_3)=1$ since there is an edge from $v_1$ to $v_3$ in $G^2$.
+The metric $\rho_n$ is the metric that will be most relevant in \cref{sec:width,sec:higher}.

+From geometric point of view, the difference between the metrics $\rho$ and $\rho_n$ is related to the notions of \textit{intrinsic} and \textit{extrinsic} distances of a subspace inside a larger ambient space.
+For example, consider the unit circle as a subspace of the larger ambient space $\R^2$.
+In the circle, the intrinsic distance between a point and its antipode is $\pi$, which is the length of the path between these points in the circle.
+By contrast, the extrinsic distance between two antipodal points is equal to $2$, the diameter of the circle in $\R^2$.
+By definition, the intrinsic distance is always less than or equal to the extrinsic distance.
+In our case, we have a nested sequence of increasing spaces $\wh{G}^1\subset \wh{G}^2\subset\ldots\subset \wh{G}^n\subset\ldots\subset \wh{G}^D$.
+As $n$ increases, the space of possible paths between two vertices in the vertex set $\V$ increase, and therefore it may be possible to find shorter paths in the larger space.